Strap-on dildo: Plugs

 Many of the "professional" harnesses have one or two plugs (vaginal, anal, or both) on the inside of the harness, to penetrate the wearer.
 These plugs (may be shaped either like small dildos, the standard butt plug shape, or a combination/hybrid thereof) are usually firmly attached to the harness, and provide stimulation to the wearer as they thrust with the main dildo.
 Some harnesses may only come with the anal plug while others come with both plugs; most report the latter provides the more pleasure than using one.

 While a plug can be used in combination with most any harness, just by inserting the plugs before putting on the harness, all the harness tends to do is push the plugs in, and not move them as to provide stimulation when the wearer thrusts.
 Depending on the type of harness, different ways are used to properly attach plugs to the harness.
 A common type consists of an opening or rubber ring with a cloth or leather back, similar to what might be used to hold the main dildo to the front of the harness, but positioned over the anus, vagina, or ones for both.
 A dildo/plug with a wide base is inserted through the ring, then when the harness is put on, the material pulls tight against it, holding it firm.
 For vac-u-lock harnesses, one or two additional vac-u-lock plugs are mounted on the inside of the harness, allowing any vac-u-lock attachment to be used.
 Most vac-u-lock harnesses that have the connectors for internal plugs come with two plug-shaped vac-u-lock attachments, a smaller one for anal use and a larger one for vaginal use.
 Like other types of harnesses, both plugs may be used at once, and often are separately adjustable on the strap to fit the wearer's body.

 Sexual positions

 A number of positions can be performed using a strap-on dildo.
-These include:
+These include but are not limited to: